What Is MCP (Model Context Protocol)?

 How dGENIX uses MCP

-dGENIX connects GENI to your tools two ways.
-First, live connectors via secure OAuth: Gmail, Calendar, Drive, Slack, Notion, HubSpot, LinkedIn, Microsoft 365 and more.
-Second, MCP, the open standard that lets the connector ecosystem keep growing, with your own account and credits and the platform's guardrails applied to every call.
-Read the practical guide in Connectors and MCP in dGENIX.
+dGENIX connects GENI to your tools in two ways.
+First, live connectors via secure OAuth: Gmail, Calendar, Drive, Slack, Notion, HubSpot, LinkedIn and more, with Microsoft 365 on the way.
+Second, MCP, the open standard that grows the connector ecosystem, with your own account and credits and the platform's safeguards on every call.